 Have you ever made no-cook home-made play dough?
 The process is so easy and the end-product is so much better than any store-bought version.
-And the best part is that by making it yourself, you know exactly what is going in it, and the process of making it is so satisfying!
-If you have little ones, you can make it TASTE-SAFE, by skipping essential oils, glycerine, and shaving foam!
+Besides, by making it yourself, you know exactly what is going in it, and the process of making it is so satisfying!
+If you have little ones, you can make it TASTE-SAFE, by skipping essential oils, and glycerine!
+Most importantly, toddler playdough counting activity is a fun way to develop numeracy skills and introduce 1:1 corresponded while using materials around your home.

 - 1 cup of white all-purpose flour (measure accurately and tap any air bubbles from flour)